jfm-data/jfm-data.github.io/_posts/GOT-explains-crypto.md

+---
+layout: page
+title: "How 'Game of Thrones' Expalains the Crypto Phenomena"
+subtitle: "Thoughts on My Aussie Mountain Doodle"
+date:   2022-03-28 21:21:21 +0530
+categories: tech

+---

-With the disappointing last 4-seasons of HBO's Game of Thrones a suppressed and distant memory, I have begun re-reading the series with untainted pleasure.
+With the disappointing last 4-seasons of HBO's 'Game of Thrones' a suppressed and distant memory, I have begun re-reading the series with untainted pleasure.
 Not only are the world-building and character developments incredible, but throughout the rich text, there is wisdom that stews in my mind for days after reading.
-My favourite might be the following riddle that Varys poses to Tyrion in A Clash of Kings.
+The one circulating through my mind right now is the riddle that Varys poses to Tyrion in __A Clash of Kings__.

 >“In a room sit three great men, a king, a priest, and a rich man with his gold.
 Between them stands a sellsword,
 > a little man of common birth and no great mind.
 Each of the great ones bids him slay the other two.
 ‘Do it,’